beaumontlab/antonie/README.md

 ANTONIE
 =======
 Antonie is an integrated, robust, reliable and fast processor of DNA reads, mostly from Next Generation Sequencing platforms.
+It is currently focussed on prokaryotic and other small genomes.

 Antonie is open source software, and we welcome contributions!